stoneforestwhu/cs_note/cuda_c_programming_guide/chapter3.md

 ​         A call to cudaStreamBeginCapture() places a stream in capture mode.
 When a stream is being captured, work launched into the stream is not enqueued for execution.
 It is instead appended to an internal graph that is progressively being built up.
 This graph is then returned by calling cudaStreamEndCapture(), which also ends capture mode for the stream.
 A graph which is actively being constructed by stream capture is referred to as a capture graph.

 ​        Stream capture can be used on any CUDA stream except cudaStreamLegacy (the "NULL stream").
 Note that it can be used on cudaStreamPerThread.
 If a program is using the legacy stream, it may be possible to redefine stream 0 to be the per-thread stream with no functional change.
-See Default Stream.
+See **Default Stream**(chapter3.2.5.5.2).

 ​        Whether a stream is being captured can be queried with cudaStreamIsCapturing().